Typically, this error message is displayed when:

-It is important to have your Mercedes-Benz diagnosed before you replace any parts.
+It is important to have the Mercedes-Benz diagnosed before replacing any parts.
 Use a Mercedes-Benz scanner such as iCarsoft MB II, Foxwell for Benz, or Autel MAXICOM scanner to read and clear the fault codes from the SRS module.

 Once the codes are cleared, pedestrian protection will be restored.